These poppy seed thumbprint cookies are all-year-round cookies that get all the attention during the holiday season.

 - Here are a few helpful tips for the ingredients needed

-- An important tip about the butter
+- An important tip about the butter and dough-making

 - What jam or preserve shall I use?